Onamission1/Dr-Akpanabasi/README.md

 ### Greetings, Tech Enthusiasts!
 I'm Solomon, a Polyglot Creator 🚀

-📚 I Have a Strong Passion for Expanding my knowledge of Software Architecture.
+📚 I Have a Strong Passion for Expanding my Knowledge of Software Architecture.

 🌟 Actively Seeking Engaging Freelance and Full-time Opportunities.